In a Nutshell

 The state of South Dakota is an equitable distribution state.
 This means that if your marriage was coupled with debts, you’ll most likely inherit some of it, depending on the court’s decision.

-The court will use factors like amount and sources of income, needs, employability, marriage duration, and custody of children to decide how marital debt will be divided.
+The court will use factors like amount and sources of income, employability, marriage duration, and custody of children to decide how marital debt can be divided.
 This may result in you owing divorce debt.

-At TurboDebt, we will help to ensure that divorce debt won’t ruin your financial situation through our debt settlement program.
-Enrollment in the program is open, and you can take advantage of our free consultation to learn more about debt relief.
+At TurboDebt, we can help you overcome divorce debt so it won’t ruin your financial situation.
+Take advantage of our free consultation to learn more about our debt relief options.

 Business Debt